 Theft of valuables from unattended vehicles is common.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.
 Highest threat areas include Lusaka.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-A dangerous security environment exists and landmines and other unexploded ordnance are present in remote areas bordering Angola, the Democratic Republic of the Congo, and Mozambique.
+Landmines and other unexploded ordnance exist and armed groups may be present in remote areas bordering Angola, the Democratic Republic of the Congo, and Mozambique.

 Basic safety standards for recreational water activities (including rafting, kayaking, and tubing) may not be in place.
 Rent water sports equipment from reputable operators.